EllaSvete/reading-notes/06-Notes-js.md

 - type always better
 - Javascript is loosely tyed which means we can change what type a variable has
 - semicolons are option, but should be consistent - JS lets you choose
+- when to use the curly brackets: when you want to log a conditional functions. when i want something to happen only when something else happens.
+The thing the function does is within {}

 ### First Class Functions